EMERGENCY HOUSING ASSISTANCE PROGRAM (EHAP)

 For All applicants:

-☐ Completed Emergency Housing Assistance Program Intake Application (to be sent with Fileinvite).
+☐ Completed Emergency Housing Assistance Program Intake Application (go to link with CO DOLA).

 ☐ Documentation of household income for the month preceding rent or mortgage assistance is requested.